-We have conducted an open-label, multi-center, proof-of-concept, dose-escalation Phase 1 clinical trial of AXPAXLI for the treatment of patients with wet AMD caused by excessive blood vessel growth in the back of the eye due to VEGF.
-This Phase 1 clinical trial was designed to evaluate the safety, durability and tolerability of AXPAXLI.
-All subjects have exited this Phase 1 clinical trial and we are in the process of closing all clinical sites.
+We are conducting an open-label, multi-center, proof-of-concept, dose-escalation Phase 1 clinical trial of OTX-TKI for the treatment of patients with wet AMD caused by excessive blood vessel growth in the back of the eye due to VEGF.
+This Phase 1 clinical trial is designed to evaluate the safety, durability and tolerability of OTX-TKI.
+The Phase 1 clinical trial was submitted to the Therapeutic Goods Administration, Australia's regulatory authority for therapeutic goods, in July 2018 and is being conducted at multiple sites in Australia.

-Our Phase 1 clinical trial of AXPAXLI in Australia was submitted to the Therapeutic Goods Administration, Australia's regulatory authority for therapeutic goods, in July 2018 and was being conducted at multiple sites in Australia.
-The Phase 1 clinical trial was comprised of four cohorts consisting of subjects with pre-existing intraretinal and/or subretinal fluid: a lower dose cohort of 200 $\mu$ g with six subjects; a higher dose cohort of 400 $\mu$ g with seven subjects; a third cohort with two parallel arms, one arm of four subjects receiving a concomitant anti-VEGF injection with 400 $\mu$ g of AXPAXLI and the other arm of six subjects receiving a 600 $\mu$ g of AXPAXLI with no anti-VEGF injection; and a fourth cohort with two parallel arms, one arm of one subject receiving a 600 $\mu$ g single implant of AXPAXLI and the other arm of five subjects receiving a 600 $\mu$ g single implant of AXPAXLI with anti-VEGF injection.
-In this trial, we evaluated whether AXPAXLI can reduce existing fluid levels.
+Our Phase 1 clinical trial of OTX-TKI in Australia is comprised of four cohorts consisting of subjects with pre-existing intraretinal and/or subretinal fluid: a lower dose cohort of 200 μg with six subjects; a higher dose cohort of 400 μg with seven subjects; a third cohort with two parallel arms, one arm of six subjects receiving a concomitant anti-VEGF injection with 400 μg of OTX-TKI and the other arm of six subjects receiving a 600 μg of OTX-TKI with no anti-VEGF injection; and a fourth cohort with two parallel arms, one arm of six subjects receiving a 600 μg single implant of OTX-TKI and the other arm of six subjects receiving a 600 μg single implant of OTX-TKI with anti-VEGF injection.
+In this trial, we are evaluating whether OTX-TKI can reduce existing fluid levels.
+This trial's enrollment is complete.
+We plan to continue to follow subjects at least until their respective seventeen-month anniversaries of initial dosing, in accordance with the clinical trial protocol.

-In the Phase 1 clinical trial of AXPAXLI conducted in Australia, we evaluated biological activity by measuring CSFT, using spectral domain optical coherence tomography, or OCT, and following visual acuity over time as measured by BCVA.
+In the Phase 1 clinical trial of OTX-TKI, we are evaluating biological activity by measuring central subfield thickness, or CSFT, using spectral domain optical coherence tomography, or OCT, and following visual acuity over time as measured by Best Corrected Visual Acuity, or BCVA.

-In February 2022, data as of January 11, 2022 from this Phase 1 clinical trial of AXPAXLI was presented at the Angiogenesis, Exudation and Degeneration Virtual Symposium.
-In subjects with subretinal and/or intraretinal fluid due to wet AMD, AXPAXLI was observed to be generally well tolerated.
+In February 2022, interim data as of January 11, 2022 from this Phase 1 clinical trial of OTX-TKI was presented at the Angiogenesis, Exudation and Degeneration Virtual Symposium.
+In subjects with subretinal and/or intraretinal fluid due to wet AMD, OTX-TKI was observed to be generally well tolerated.
 No ocular serious adverse events were reported in treatment naïve or previously treated wet AMD subjects.
-Plasma concentrations of the active drug (axitinib) were measured to be below the limit of quantification of assay, or BLQ < 0.1 ng/ml, at all sampled time points for all subjects in cohorts 1, 2, 3a and 3b.
+Plasma concentrations of the active drug (axitinib) were measured to be below the limit of quantification of assay, or BLQ < 0.1 ng/ml, at all sampled time points for all patients in cohorts 1, 2, 3a and 3b.
 This assessment indicated that there was no measurable systemic exposure to axitinib.

 This interim data also showed a preliminary signal of biological activity as observed by a clinically meaningful decrease in intraretinal and/or subretinal fluid as measured by high resolution OCT that provides cross-sectional images of the anatomical structure of the retina.
-Some subjects showed a decrease in intraretinal or subretinal fluid by two months in cohorts 2 (400 $\mu$ g) and 3a (600 $\mu$ g).
-In cohort 3b (400 $\mu$ g dose plus anti-VEGF induction injection of aflibercept), two subjects showed a decrease in intraretinal or subretinal fluid as early as a week after treatment.
-We observed extended duration of activity of six months or more for over 60% of subjects across all cohorts and for over 80% of subjects in cohort 3a, in which we administered a 600 $\mu$ g dose.
+Some subjects showed a decrease in intraretinal or subretinal fluid by two months in cohorts 2 (400 μ g) and 3a (600 μ g).
+In cohort 3b (400 μ g dose plus anti-VEGF induction injection of aflibercept), two subjects showed a decrease in intraretinal or subretinal fluid as early as a week after treatment.
+We observed extended duration of activity of six months or more for over 60% of subjects across all cohorts and for over 80% of subjects in cohort 3a, in which we administered a 600 μ g dose.